aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/insert-a-new-worksheet/_index.md

 {

-  //Instantiating a Workbook object
+  // Instantiating a Workbook object

   Workbook workbook = new Workbook(docName);

-  //Adding a new worksheet to the Excel object
+  // Adding a new worksheet to the Excel object

   int SheetIndex = workbook.Worksheets.Add();

-  //Saving the Excel file
+  // Saving the Excel file

   workbook.Save(docName);